 Oh, and did I mention that this whole journey began right in the middle of the COVID-19 pandemic? (what great timing . . .).
 The economy was waning, businesses were closing, and many average people were struggling to make ends meet.
 Jumping headfirst into the entrepreneurial path during such a time sounded risky at best, but I had to try.

 The plan was simple—work long enough at my current job to gather some extra funds, start a business while still employed, and leave the company when the business started showing some solid financial results.

 The business I chose to delve into was day trading.
 I traded the spot gold markets, meaning I tried to make profits based on the difference in the gold price at different times throughout the day.
 Buy low, sell high.

 Trading was something that I have always been passionate about.
 Five years prior, I had started studying the markets and trying to learn the proper techniques.
 I opened small accounts and lost it all.
 I learned from my mistakes and tried again.
-To me, trading was the path towards becoming a successful entrepreneur.
+To me, trading was the path toward becoming a successful entrepreneur.